Best turbo-petrol automatic crossovers under Rs 12 lakh

 By Saptarshi Mondal

-If you’re looking for a compact crossover with potent performance, there are quite some good options for under Rs 12 lakh.
+If you’re looking for a compact crossover with potent performance, there are quite a few good options for under Rs 12 lakh.

 Turbo-petrol engines have gained huge popularity even in compact cars these days, democratising performance while also being reasonably efficient for daily use.
-Customers even have the option of choosing from a variety of gearbox options across vehicles of varying sizes.
-Here, we have compiled a list of five best turbo-petrol automatic crossovers within a budget of Rs 12 lakh that you can currently buy in the market.
+Customers can even choose from a variety of gearbox options across vehicles of varying sizes.
+Here, we have compiled a list of the five best turbo-petrol automatic crossovers you can buy currently within a budget of Rs 12 lakh.

 Citroen C3